 Can anyone learn Hands-Only CPR?

 Yes, anyone can learn Hands-Only CPR.
 The techniques used on it are simple and designed to be accessible to people of all ages and backgrounds.
 It’s easy to learn and perform whether you are a trained healthcare provider or have no CPR experience.
-Though simple, it’s a very effective way to respond to cardiac emergencies.
-By learning Hands-Only CPR, you can play a vital role in saving the lives of people who face sudden cardiac arrest, be it in the home, office, or public spaces.
+Though simple, it’s a very effective way to respond to a cardiac emergency and save a life.
+By learning chest Compressions-only CPR, you can play a vital role in saving the lives of people who face sudden cardiac arrest, be it in the home, office, or public spaces.
 With a few simple steps, you can double or triple their chance of survival.
-Now, many healthcare organizations offer Hands-on CPR training to ensure participants feel confident and prepared to act in emergencies.
+Now, many healthcare organizations offer Hands-on CPR and First Aid training to ensure participants feel confident and prepared to act in emergencies.

 What are the Correct Steps for Hands-Only CPR?